 She is vice-chair of DOCOMOMO Germany and chair of the DOCOMOMO International Specialist Committee on Technology (ISC/T) both since 2016.
 In addition, she is a co- founder and active member of the European Facade Network (efn), a network of European universities that collaborates in education and research.
 She is experienced in the development of educational programs and was responsible for the implementation of the international Master of Engineering in Integrated Design (MID) program at OWL University of Applied Sciences and Arts.
 She researches, teaches and lectures internationally and has responsible for several international academic cooperations, among them three EU-COST Actions, European projects and applied research in collaboration with companies.
 She continues to be a reviewer and (co-) author of international journals and publications with a focus on construction and heritage topics.

-Sophio Karchkhadze has an extensive background in working with international organizations and foreign missions.
+Sophie Karchkhadze has an extensive background in working with international organizations and foreign missions.
 In April 2022 she joined the DOCOMOMO headquarters at TU Delft to assist with administrative and organizational matters and coordinate established programs.
-She studied social psychology (Tbilisi State University, Georgia) and linguistics (Vytautas Magnus University, Lithuania, University of Oslo, Norway), and speaks 6 languages.
+She studied social psychology (Tbilisi State University, Georgia) and linguistics (Vytautas Magnus University, Lithuania, University of Oslo, Norway).
 She is passionate about art and communications, and is happy to assist DOCOMOMO members, chapters and partners with all issues.

 The DOCOMOMO Executive Committee consists of an elected chairman, an elected secretary, an elected member and an appointed member representing the host national or regional working party responsible for the next International DOCOMOMO Conference.
 The actual members of the Executive Committee are: